omarsha6an/live-web-code-editor/README.md

 # live-web-code-editor

-hello there, your task is to implement auto-save functionality with localStorage, and auto-load the saved code when user revisits or refreshes the page.
+Hello there, this is a task <a href="http://github.com/intern2grow/">@intern2grow</a> to implement auto-save functionality with localStorage, and auto-load the saved code when user revisits or refreshes the page.

-fork the repository and start working on it.
+<a href="http://omarsha6an.github.io/live-web-code-editor">Live Demo</a>

-best of luck.
+Goodbye!